-This course provides an introduction to the elements and principles of 2-dimensional design.
-Students create design projects with beginning level instruction in drawing, painting, collage, and mixed-media.
+This course provides an introduction to the elements and principles of two-dimensional design within a historic, cultural, and aesthetic context.
+Students create and evaluate design projects with beginning level instruction in drawing, painting, collage, and mixed-media.
 (A, CSU, UC) (C-ID ARTS 100)

-4 THREE-DIMENSIONAL DESIGN 3 units, 2 lecture hours, 4 lab hours, (Pass/No Pass) ADVISORIES: Eligibility for English 126.
+4 THREE-DIMENSIONAL DESIGN

+ADVISORIES: Eligibility for English 126.

-This course will be a study of the formal elements and principles of the visual language in three-dimensional design.
-This will include the theory and the practice of these elements and principles as they apply to three-dimensional space and form.
-The projects in this class will incorporate a variety media including plaster, paper, wood, clay, metal, cement, and the use of digital technology.
+This course is a study of the historical, cultural, and aesthetic influence of three-dimensional design including the formal elements and principles of the visual language.
+This includes the theory and the practice of these elements and principles as they apply to three-dimensional space and form.
 (A, CSU, UC) (C-ID ARTS 101)